 Slip Resistance and Floor Tile

 Slippage is a huge concern with any type of flooring.
-Minor slips can have a domino effect that lead to disastrous results.
-Add moisture from bathrooms and kitchens, and even that seemingly slip-free floor can feel like an ice skating rink.
+Minor slips can have a domino effect that leads to disastrous results.
+Bathrooms and kitchens are often floored in ceramic or porcelain tile due to the tile's superior ability to stand up to pooled water.
+But that pooled water can make that seemingly slip-free floor feel like an ice skating rink.

 Tile companies voluntarily subject their products to testing at independent laboratories which measure skid resistance.
 Tests have evolved over the years, and the current test, DCOF AcuTest, developed by the Tile Council of North America, is intended to replicate real-world conditions more than did the older tests.
 The older test measured both static and dynamic skid resistance; the current test measures only dynamic skid resistance.

-- Wrong: A manufacturer says that its tiles are rated at "≥ 0.60 wet."
+- Incorrect: A manufacturer says that its tiles are rated at ≥ 0.60 wet.
 Because it is specified as the earlier SCOF rating, the tile is still reporting earlier guidelines for safety.

-- Right: A manufacturer says that its tiles are rated at "≥ 0.42 wet."
+- Correct: A manufacturer says that its tiles are rated at ≥ 0.42 wet.
 Because this is specified as the DCOF AcuTest, its wet ratings are using the current system.

-Accidental omission?
-No, Kendzior states that this omission is quite intentional.
+Kendzior states that this omission is intentional.
 In Attorney-At-Law Magazine, he states

 Floor covering manufacturers see slips and falls as a minefield of liability and avoid discussing the subject publicly.
 As they see it by not adopting a COF safety standard means that if they are sued, the plaintiff can’t hold them to a standard that in their view doesn’t exist!